ksafranski/tetra/tests/README.md

 All other settings, such as adapters, will remain intact allowing the tests to check conditions based on individual builds or configurations.

+**NOTE: This script needs the user account admin/password123 in order to run.**